joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-04-19_simple-useful-vimrc.md

 Today, I want to start slowly and just show you what I use as my "basic" Vim configuration file - how my **.vimrc** looks like.

 A file called `.vimrc` sitting on the user's home directory is the main point where Vim looks for configuration directives upon startup.
-The file just below is not EXACTLY my whole `.vimrc`, but a big part of it (the plugin-independent part).
+The file below is not exactly my _whole_ `.vimrc`, but a big part of it (the plugin-independent part).
 There it goes:

 <!--more-->